Bees lived on Earth long before humans, and without them, the world we know today would be a very different place.

 WALA estimates that for the past 30 million years, bees have been evolving and pollinating the world’s flowers, developing essential tools and strategies along the way.

-A single worker bee weighs less than a grain of rice, according to Honey Farm Starter, so it’s crazy to think that these tiny insects are what maintain the crops that provide us, humans, with a large percentage of our food.
+A single worker bee weighs 0.00025lb, which is less than a grain of rice, according to Iron Range Partnership for Sustainability, so it’s crazy to think that these tiny insects are what maintain the crops that provide us, humans, with a large percentage of our food.

 Honey Bees Live in Nests or Hives Either Above or Below the Ground.
-Whereas, Solitary Bees Live in the Ground (WWF)
+Whereas Solitary Bees Live on the Ground (WWF)